Lydia Becker room

 3. Lamentation of the Women of Jerusalem

 An image all-too familiar from the news media - reminding us of the timeless relevance of the great stories that make up human culture.
-This painting is part of The Stations of the Cross/the Captive Figure sequence of 14 monochrome paintings, that, commissioned by Liverpool Hope University that I produced in association with Amnesty International the paintings have been touring Cathedrals ever since they were completed in.
-2000.
+This painting is part of The Stations of the Cross/the Captive Figure sequence of 14 monochrome paintings, commissioned by Liverpool Hope University, that I produced in association with Amnesty International.
+The paintings have been touring cathedrals ever since they were completed in 2000.
 A large charcoal study of this work is in the Royal Collection.

 4. Mother Shielding her Child